SNinjo/ImageProcessor/README.md

 &emsp;&emsp;open Main(package).Main(class)

 ### step 3
+&emsp;&emsp;put img directory at the root of workspace, but not in /src

+### step 4
 &emsp;&emsp;run main function in Main.Main and then the GUI will open

-### step 4
+### step 5
 &emsp;&emsp;you can use ImageProcessor now!